These days, we know Facebook as a powerful social channel to connect brands to their clients.

 Any software you are using for traditional SEO can be used to improve your Facebook SEO as well.

-While not as directly related to SEO as other methods, chatbots such as Facebook messenger certainly do have somewhat of an impact.
+While not as directly related to SEO as other methods, chatbots such as Facebook messenger certainly do have a small impact.

-For example, because of the convenience and the ability to serve up content and information to users quickly (i.e. sending a link to a particular post or area of your Facebook page), this can help improve relevancy.
+Because of the convenience and the ability to serve up content and information to users quickly (i.e. sending a link to a particular post or area of your Facebook page), messenger can help improve relevancy and engagement.

-Verified pages have a higher relevancy score which therefore, leads to a better ranking.
+Verified pages are, as a result, given a higher relevancy score which therefore, leads to a better ranking.

 Wrapping Up Facebook Search